Kezzryn/KhodToSVG/README.md

-### Daggerheart Khod to Scalable Vector Graphic
+# Daggerheart Kohd to Scalable Vector Graphic

-This is a command line tool to generate Khod word glyphs in .svg format.
+This is a command line tool to generate Kohd word glyphs in .svg format.

 ## Description

-Khod is a written language for the Daggerheart RPG.
+Kohd is a written language for the Daggerheart RPG.
 It is featured in the Motherboard campaign frame.

-This is a tool for Game Masters to help them create Khod word-glyphs for their players.
+This is a tool for Game Masters to help them create Kohd word-glyphs for their players.

 This software is currently an early release and feature incomplete.

-Khod was craeted by [u/Admire_the_Cipher](https://www.reddit.com/user/Admire_the_Cipher/)
+Kohd was craeted by [u/Admire_the_Cipher](https://www.reddit.com/user/Admire_the_Cipher/)

 ## Features and Limitations

-# Rolling With Hope
+### Rolling With Hope
 I've proven the core concept and can create most glyphs.
 More complicated ones may timeout.
-A Khod-glyph will always be generated, but some complicated words may have traces that cross over other paths.
+A Kohd-glyph will always be generated, but some complicated words may have traces that cross over other paths.

-All generated Khod-glyphs are saved as SVG files that can be edited in a graphics editor.
+All generated Kohd-glyphs are saved as SVG files that can be edited in a graphics editor.

-# Rolling With Fear
+### Rolling With Fear
 There are pathfinding annoyances that need to be smoothed out.
-Complicated Khod-glyphs may not fully path properly.
+Complicated Kohd-glyphs may not fully path properly.

-# Future adventures
+## Future adventures
 This software is NOT feature complete.
 This is an initial proof of concept that's now in a state I'm comfortable to share.

 Things to do in no particular order: